ZS42/minishell-resources/README.md

     FOR READLINE REDISPLAY
     Function: int rl_redisplay ()
+    Function * rl redisplay function Variable
+If non-zero, readline will call indirectly through this pointer to update the display with the current contents of the editing buer.
+By default, it is set to rl_redisplay, the default readline redisplay function (see Section 2.4.6 [Redisplay], page 24). int rl redisplay () Function
+Change what's displayed on the screen to reect the current contents of rl_ line_buffer. int rl forced upd

+    Function: int rl_on_new_line ()

+    Tell the update routines that we have moved onto a new (empty) line, usually after ouputting a newline.
 Change what's displayed on the screen to reflect the current contents of rl_line_buffer

+    readline_clear_history
+(PHP 4, PHP 5, PHP 7, PHP 8)

+readline_clear_history — Clears the history

+Description ¶
+readline_clear_history(): bool
+This function clears the entire command line history.

+Parameters ¶
+This function has no parameters.

+Return Values ¶
+Returns true on success or false on failure.

+＋add a note

    Notes